-- For staff or volunteers' consequences of a conflict of interest, if not deemed inadvertent or an error of judgment made in good faith, could include possible dismissal, reimbursement, restitution or criminal charges. - For a Board Member, the consequences could involve having his or her seat declared vacant, possible criminal charges, reimbursement or restitution. - For the agency (OPNC) a conflict of interest could result in loss of reputation, good faith and credibility within its community and beyond and possible criminal charges of breach of fiduciary duty. - 5.
-In its prevailing culture of openness, the OPNC requires and encourages its board, employees and volunteers to discuss hypothetical situations that could result in a conflict of interest and then to discuss how the board would manage that potential conflict of interest.
-This theory in practice prepares the OPNC for a future plan of action for an actual conflict of interest. - 6.
-The process that OPNC uses to ensure that staff, volunteers and directors are familiar with, and adhere to the Conflict of Interest Policy is to require every person who wishes to serve at the agency to read the OPNC Policy Manual.
-After reading every policy, each person signs a document stating that they have read and understood, in this case, the Conflict of Interest Policy.
-The OPNC has adopted a Conflict of Interest Policy Statement for all interested parties, which must be filed annually and ratified by the OPNC's Board of Directors.
+- For staff or volunteers' consequences of a conflict of interest, if not deemed inadvertent or an error of judgment made in good faith, could include possible dismissal, reimbursement, restitution or criminal charges. - For a Board Member, the consequences could involve having his or her seat declared vacant, possible criminal charges, reimbursement or restitution. - For the agency (OPNC) a conflict of interest could result in loss of reputation, good faith and credibility within its community and beyond and possible criminal charges of breach of fiduciary duty.

+5. In its prevailing culture of openness, the OPNC requires and encourages its board, employees and volunteers to discuss hypothetical situations that could result in a conflict of interest and then to discuss how the board would manage that potential conflict of interest.
+This theory in practice prepares the OPNC for a future plan of action for an actual conflict of interest.

+6. The process that OPNC uses to ensure that staff, volunteers and directors are familiar with, and adhere to the Conflict of Interest Policy is to require every person who wishes to serve at the agency to read the OPNC Policy Manual.
+After reading every policy, each person initials the page and fills in the form at the end of the manual listing who has read them and the date.

 Oct.
-30/14 HCMu

-VOLUNTEER POLICY
+30/14 HCMu VOLUNTEER (Incl Students) POLICY